 The Planning Development Act (1992) was then enacted to regulate and establish modern planning procedures.
-The act established a central Planning Authority as an autonomous agency to regulate development.
-The authority has recently been transformed into the Malta Environment and Planning Authority.
+The act established a central Planning Authority (transformed into the Malta Environment and Planning Authority in 2002).
 This important act established critical principles of scheduling and grading of historic buildings.
 The act also introduced the concepts of urban conservation areas and protective zoning.